lancenacabuan/Shaliah/README.md

 -   They interpret the early fathers\' use of Wisdom imagery as sometimes speculative.
-For instance, they would side with those who observed that some early Logos theologians essentially turned Wisdom from a personification into an actual second entity–which from a Unitarian view was a drift towards polytheistic thinking (they might point out how pagans or Gnostics had intermediary beings, and Christians influenced by that started to conceive God\'s word
+For instance, they would side with those who observed that some early Logos theologians essentially turned Wisdom from a personification into an actual second entity – which from a Unitarian view was a drift towards polytheistic thinking (they might point out how pagans or Gnostics had intermediary beings, and Christians influenced by that started to conceive God\'s word